 What You Can Do:

-Prepare your dog for the new baby's arrival.
+If the baby is on its way, then prepare your dog for the new baby's arrival to keep them safe and healthy.
 Work on the dog's training and obedience beforehand, and learn how to recognize signs of aggression or distress in dogs so you can react on time if it appears that a bad situation is brewing.
-Finally, remember there's a number of benefits for kids to grow up with dogs, specifically since the very early age.
+This way you'll be confident that problems are unlikely to arise.

 Some landlords don’t allow pets of any kind on their premises.
-That is often a reason that spurs owners consider returning dog to shelter, but it doesn't have to go that way.
+That is often a reason that spurs owners consider returning dog to shelter, but it doesn't have to go that way every single time.

 What You Can Do: